RyanDJScott/MTD-Score-Keeper/README.md

 Version 1.0 -

 # Contributions
-The purpose of this web application is to develope my React.js and Node.js skills.
-As such, this project is currently not seeking any outside contributors.
+The purpose of this web application is to develop my React.js and Node.js skills.
+As such, this project is currently not seeking any contributors.

 # Authors and Acknowledgements
 This web application was conceptualized, designed, and implemented by [Ryan Scott](https://github.com/RyanDJScott).